 Let’s talk about one of the most accepted, yet misunderstood aspects of wagering, betting with/against the public.
 Our focus is primarily baseball, but it easily bleeds into the other major sports.
 There is a common misconception that has been around for years, to the point it’s become a cliché.

-For many years, there has been a herd mentality about how many and in some cases most bettors make their selections.
+For many years, there has been a herd mentality about how many and in some cases how most bettors make their selections.
 They’ve liked public teams, wanted to watch public teams to have action on what they are viewing and lost repeatedly.
 Others followed system plays like OddsTrader’s computer generated picks.

 Pre-internet and in the many years that followed, there were countless “experts” who said, “Contrarian thinking was to go against the public.”
 There was and still is truth in that statement.
-The betting public more often than not does lose and especially so in the long run.
+The betting public more often than not does lose, and especially so in the long run.

 And the fact of the matter is that almost all gamblers lose, just see the Nevada monthly reports on slot machines, they truly are – one-armed or now push-button bandits.
-However, like all things in life, there is evolution, with sports bettors becoming more-informed and often smarter and they generally make wiser decisions.
+However, like all things in life, there is evolution, with sports bettors becoming more informed and often smarter, and they generally make wiser decisions.
 That’s not true of everyone, just essentially the truth.

 Today, those looking at OddsTrader or other top online betting sites can follow what percentage of those making MLB odds are backing a particular team.
 Some bettors that want to back that club will view that as a positive, that their peers are thinking the same as them and bet accordingly.
 For others studying the odds, seeing the public at 80 percent or higher is a warning sign to back the other side.
 You can see examples of these percentages next to the team names below.

-That information is somewhat useful, but what helps those that follow those numbers more is not just the percentage, but the percentage of money wagered, which could tell an entirely or at the very least a more complete story.
+That information is somewhat useful, but what helps those who follow those numbers more is not just the percentage, but the percentage of money wagered, which could tell an entirely or at the very least a more complete story.

 Dismissing The Betting Myth